 Microsoft announced the end of .Net5 during Build 2019 and that it would arrive in 2020.
-This will be the next huge release after the .Net Framework latest version 4.8.
+This will be the next huge release after the .Net Framework’s latest version 4.8.

-Developers will be able to build cross-platform applications using .NET5, the successor to .NET Core 3.1 and .NET Framework 4.8.
-With it, fragmentation in the .NET universe has been brought under control and new amazing features added.
-Even though you can’t learn everything about .NET5 at once, you can look at five key aspects to gain a clear understanding.
+Asp.Net development services will be able to build cross-platform applications using .NET5, the successor to .NET Core 3.1 and .NET Framework 4.8.
+With, its fragmentation, the .NET, universe has been, brought under, control, and new amazing features added.
+Even though you can’t learn everything about it .NET5 at once, you can look at five key aspects to gain a clear understanding.

 Working with .NET since its first release in 2002, you may be aware of its platform fragmentation.

-Learn about the difference between .NET Core and .NET Framework here
+Learn about: Difference between .NET Core and .NET Framework.

 The focus would remain on performance: faster algorithms, an improved just-in-time (JIT) compiler and garbage collector, smaller executables to improve startup times, and so on.

-A few changes have been made to Microsoft’s original plans for .NET5, announced at Microsoft Build in May 2020.
+A few changes have been, made to Microsoft’s original plans.NET5 was, announced at Microsoft Build in May 2020.

-A global health pandemic delayed .NET 6’s unification of all the runtimes to November 2021 due to the ongoing pandemic.
-The .NET Core 3.1 update will focus on improving (performance) of .NET5 in November 2020.
+A global health pandemic delays .NET 6’s unification of all the runtimes to November 2021 due to the ongoing pandemic.
+The .NET Core 3.1 update will focus on improving (the performance) of.NET5 in November 2020.

-The updated target framework version approach in .NET5 is prepared for the runtime unification in .NET 6.
-A project is identified by a set of API namespaces (TFMs), i.e. short code-names which specify the APIs a project is targeting.
+The updated target framework version approach is in.NET5 is prepared for the runtime unification in .NET 6.
+A project is identified by a set of API namespaces (TFMs), i.e. short code names that specify the APIs a project is targeting.
 Any new .csproj project file created using the SDK looks like this:

-Learn about the Why ASP.Net is best for Microservices.
+Learn about Why ASP.Net is best for Microservices.

 MacOS and Windows didn’t achieve complete single-file support.
 During runtime, an additional file is required.
 This can be included as part of a single distributable file (not recommended for general use), but is extracted as separate files when the application begins.

-The feature will be further developed and refined in future releases of .NET.
+The feature will be further developed and refined in future releases .NET.

 We have made several changes to improve container workload performance:

-Windows ARM64 wasn’t supported natively in .NET Core 3.1, so it could only run x86 emulation code on these devices.
-Native support for Windows ARM64 is provided in .NET5, both for development and for deployment of applications (on devices such as the Surface Pro X)..
+Windows ARM64 wasn’t, supported natively in .NET Core 3.1, so it could only run x86 emulation code on these devices.
+Native support for Windows ARM64 is provided .NET5, both for development and for the deployment of applications (on devices such as the Surface Pro X).
 Microsoft has not included the desktop component (Windows Forms and WPF) in the initial release. plans to add it in a future update.

 Due to the newly supported HPack header compression, Kestrel will provide performance improvements for HTTP/2.
 Furthermore, the application can be bound to new endpoints without the need to restart it if the configuration changes.